Vantiq/vantiq-extension-sources/jdbcSource/README.md

 In order to interact with the JDBC Source, one option is to use VAIL to select from the source.
-To do this, you will need to specify the SQL Query you wish to execute against your database as part of the WITH clause. *Typically*, the SQL Queries used here must only be **SELECT STATEMENTS**.
+To do this, you will need to specify the SQL Query you wish to execute against your database as part of the WITH clause. *Typically*, the SQL Queries used here would be **SELECT STATEMENTS**.
 The data will be returned to VANTIQ as a set of messages, where each message contains some number of rows.

-However, if the `isUpdate` parameter is specified and set to `true`, the SQL Queries can be any valid SQL Update Statement (i.e. `CREATE`, `INSERT`, `DELETE`, `DROP`, etc...).
+However, the SQL Queries here can also be any valid SQL Update Statement (i.e. `CREATE`, `INSERT`, `DELETE`, `DROP`, etc...).
 This feature mimics the behavior of the Publish Statements, which are defined [below](#publish).
-In this case, the VAIL Select Statements will return an empty map if the statement was executed successfully, or a query error otherwise.
+In this case, the VAIL Select
+Statements will return an empty map if the statement was executed successfully, or a query error otherwise.

 A query parameter named `bundleFactor` determines how many rows are bundled into each message.
 Generally, the default value of
 500 will be fine.
 However, in cases where rows may be very large, a smaller value may be required.